 The Vancouver Board of Education (VSB) welcomes applications for the position of:

-The District Mentoring Support Teacher (DMST) Team directly supports teachers who are in their first five years of teaching, offers opportunities to connect and collaborate with other Early Career Teachers (ECTs) and provides resources, updates and newsletters through our online platform.
+The VSB also has a District Mentoring Support Teacher Team (DMST) who provide support to teachers who are in their first five years of their career.
+DMST offers opportunities to connect and collaborate with other Early Career Teachers (ECTs) and provide resources, updates and newsletters through their online platform.

 The Board's general requirement is that TTOC's be available for call-out on 50% of the instructional days in any month.

 ** We do not accept friends or teaching colleagues as references**

 Due to the confidentiality of the interview process, we do not provide feedback to unsuccessful applicants or respond to inquiries regarding the status of an application.

 If we are interested in moving forward or if an application requires additional information we will contact you directly.